 - 4.5.5 The public consultation event sought to gather knowledge and views from stakeholders on the conservation area.
 This included a public consultation drop-in event which was held at New Quay during September 2024 in conjunction with a New Quay Place Plan consultation event.
 Copies of the draft Appraisal and Management Plan were shared with stakeholders.
 Thirty eight people attended the drop-in session which is an extremely high turn out for a small community.
 A good number of comments were received which have been used to revise the appraisal.
-The following observations were recorded: - Consistency of decision making is important (planning) - More and consistent enforcement would be desirable - Pedestrianisation of the town centre would be welcomed - Pier could be improved: lighting, maintenance, disabled access - Community gardens and allotments are desirable - Idea for a Museum and or history tour possible use for the Queen's Hotel - Townscape Improvement Scheme would be welcomed - There is a disconnect between the upper and lower town tourists and locals - Lack of wayfinding signage coast path, museum, sites of interest - Dolau beach is underused, and access could be improved - 4.5.6 The following table sets out how the community views various aspects of the town.
+The following observations were recorded: - Consistency of decision making is important (planning) - More and consistent enforcement would be desirable - Pedestrianisation of the town centre would be welcomed - Pier could be improved: lighting, maintenance, disabled access - Community gardens and allotments are desirable - Idea for a Museum and or history tour possible use for the Queen's Hotel - Reopen Queen's Hotel as a public house as opposed to residential - Townscape Improvement Scheme would be welcomed - There is a disconnect between the upper and lower town residential and commercial - Lack of wayfinding signage coast path, museum, sites of interest - Dolau beach is underused, and access could be improved - 4.5.6 The following table sets out how the community views various aspects of the town.

 Very Important Important Somewhat important

 Fishing village origins Smuggling history and maritime archaeology Countryside setting

 Victorian history: maritime history, shipbuilding and development Connections with Dylan Thomas Independent shops

 The pier and harbour Terraces of houses Historic former warehouses

 Welsh Language Beaches Public houses

-Views in and out Narrow streets
+Commercial fishing, leisure sailing, boating, swimming, the Water-Sports Centre, boat trips, and other maritime affairs including the RNLI All Weather Lifeboat Views in and out Narrow streets

 Architectural detailing Street and pavement surfacing

 People / community Boat trips

 Ecology / wildlife Sailing and RNLI

 Public realm, parks and spaces NQCN - Hwb

 Street and place names Public toilets